Using Registration to Secure Zoom Meetings

 Zoom recommends turning on registration for all publicly or widely advertised meetings to help prevent Zoom-bombing.
 When registration is on, Zoom creates a “registration link” that you can publicize instead of the direct meeting link.
 For other steps you can take to secure meetings, see Security and Zoom.

-Note: Advertising through Bryn Mawr College’s Daily Digest, the Events page or a department’s web page counts as public advertisement.
-Links included in such posts are visible to the world and to web-crawler bots, even if your targeted audience is the Bryn Mawr community.
+Note: Advertising through Bryn Mawr College’s Daily Digest, the Events page or a department’s web page counts as public advertisement!
+Links included in such posts are visible to the world and to web-crawler bots, even if your target audience is the Bryn Mawr community.

 Common Registration Misconceptions